ninjaa-tech/MyApplication/README.md

 Use:

-Username: Your first name (e.g., Manish)
+Username: Your first name (e.g., Curtis)

 Password: Your student ID (e.g., 12345678)